 Author: Michele at ScriptureStudy.Guide

 Many wonderful Christians are being pulled back into bondage by practicing a works-based faith.
-This article will cover one of those works: Abstaining from eating pork and shellfish, or as my favorite bible teacher calls it, the Doctrine of Pork Chops.
+This article will cover one of those works: Abstaining from eating pork and shellfish, or as one bible teacher calls it, the Doctrine of Pork Chops.

 We will not find the Doctrine of Pork Chops as being one of the Doctrines of Jesus Christ, even though it is being taught as such by some.